 - If the borrower stays in metro city like Mumbai, Pune, Chennai, Hyderabad, Bengaluru and others, the income requirement is high whereas someone staying in semi-urban city such as Nashik, Ahmedabad and others will be required less salary.

-For verification purpose, most of the banks will ask for following documents:
+For verification purpose, most of the banks will ask for following documents from salaried employee:

 - Application form and passport size photograph

 - ID Proof: Passport / Driving License / Voters ID / PAN Card

 - Address Proof: Leave and License Agreement/ Utility Bill / Passport